 People who do not know how to speak in a public gathering always experience self-consciousness before they begin their speech.
 But after a few seconds, the self-consciousness vanishes and the speaker overcomes the fear of the public, courage fit very clearly replaces the fit of the fear.

 Fear is the result of a lack of confidence if you replace fear with your courage.
 Practice is the foremost factor for public speaking.
 A speech must grow and real preparations consist in digging something out of oneself.

 Do select the topic early in the week.
 Think over it during free time, brood over it, sleep over it.
 Discuss it with friends.
 Note it down and try to think over it when you are waiting for the lorry at the bus stand or when you are waiting for dinner to be served.

 Get Deep Knowledge about the Topic (say what you mean)

 Ask yourself the possible questions concerning it and go to the library and do some good reading on your topic.
 There must be proper planning, if possible.
-The way to develop reserved power is to know for more you can us, as it is well known that “knowledge is power”.
-There should be a coherence and linkage between your facts.
+The way to develop reserved power is to know for more you can use, as it is well known that “knowledge is power”.
+There should be coherence and linkage between your facts.
 Never memorize the speech.
-The average man does not use above ten percent of its actual inherited capacity for memory.
-He wastes the ninety percent by violating the natural laws of remembering.
+The average man does not use above ten percent of his actual inherited capacity for memory.
+He wastes ninety percent by violating the natural laws of remembering.

 Natural laws of Remembering

-Improve your observing power and get an accurate impression and do concentrate on which you want to remember.
+Improve your observing power and get an accurate impression and do concentrate on what you want to remember.

 Repetition at intervals will enable us to memorize.
 It is the most suitable way to memorize, it is the most suitable way to remember anything.

 The other way to remember is by Association with some other facts.
-To remember dates, associate with the prominent dates.
-For Example, if you want to remember the date of 25th December then you can easily associate it with the date of Quaid-e-Azam’s birth day.
+To remember dates, associate them with prominent dates.
+For Example, if you want to remember the date of 25th December then you can easily associate it with the date of Quaid-e-Azam’s birthday.